-Whether you are an arts enthusiasts wishing to see The Louvre, an adventure seeker interested in Paris' darker secrets like the catacombs, or a foodie in search of the perfectly baked baguette, The French capital will sure manage to conquer your heart.
+Whether you are an art enthusiast wishing to see The Louvre, an adventure seeker interested in Paris' darker secrets like the catacombs, or a foodie in search of the perfectly baked baguette, The French capital will sure manage to conquer your heart.

 Walk around wide French boulevards, marvel at baroque and art nouveau architecture, eat freshly baked croissants and indulge in world's greatest patisserie.